Bring the beauty and coziness of Thanksgiving with these 25 easy Thanksgiving ideas.

 Ready for some easy and fabulous Thanksgiving ideas?
 I love Thanksgiving!
 It just might be my favorite holiday!
 But I think it gets elbowed out by Christmas!
-Ready to give this gorgeous All-American holiday it’s due?
+Ready to give this gorgeous All-American holiday its due?
 Here are 25 ideas to celebrate Thanksgiving!

 Today’s post is part practical, part pep-talk, and part pretty decorating ideas!
-Don’t let what’s going on in the world right now steal your joy and gratitude!
-Show it and spread it to all you love!

 Please spend a little time thinking about ways you can make this Thanksgiving special for you and those you will be with.
+Even if you are not hosting Thanksgiving can still be alive in your home and heart!

 Here are 25 ideas to help you make memories this Thanksgiving!